 Article 3, paragraphs (g) and (i).

+Unless article 10, paragraph 2(b) applies.

 A decision that approves the use of an LMO may be done with or without conditions.
 If there are conditions, the decision must set out the reasons for the conditions.